ruinhartxu/Questionnaire/README.md

     * write a registery key in User's registry folder.
 [Key]:[Value] == Company:MCU

-* Write a script to remotely retrieve name of services on a machine that are currently running
+* Write a script to remotely retrieve name of services on a machine that are currently running, and Stop a given service if currently running.
 * Write a script to map a network drive, and persist said mapping.
 * Write a script to run a given stored procedure, against a given sql server.
 Export output - if any - to a csv file at a given path.